 Judge Marrero upheld YSL’s rights to manufacture and sell red-soled shoes and repeatedly asserted that red is a decorative element rather than a trademark-worthy feature: “There is something different about fashion.
 In fashion, color is an ingredient,” the judge said, musing that designers use color just as a chef uses “salt and pepper,” or a writer uses the word “the.”
 How much do you love this judge?
 I love him a lot.

-One Response to “In Fashion News: You Can’t Trademark Red (Ask Louboutin)”
+One thought on “In Fashion News: You Can’t Trademark Red (Ask Louboutin)”

 I am going to buy some red paint!